 Corporate Finance Concepts considers how accounting and corporate finance issues are related.
 You will study the fundamental ideas and theories of corporate finance and how accounting practice links with the theory of corporate financial decision making.

-Finance and Accounting Research Project incorporates research methods and a research project.
+Research Project incorporates research methods and a research project.
 This is a key component of the master's degree.
 The project provides you with an opportunity to explore a specialist area in depth.
 You have a choice to undertake a traditional dissertation or follow a structured research project which incorporates both theoretical and applied research.
 You will be provided with guidance and advice throughout the process.

 Elective modules - You can choose either one or two elective modules from a choice of: